BurningHot687/obj_to_scratch_list/README.md

 File path of obj from home/absolute directory: Documents/objects Name of txt file to look/create: scratch list one
 File path to save scratch list (from home/absolute directory): Documents/scratch imports The file /home/Example/Documents/scratch imports/scratch list one.txt already exists.
-Type 'a' to append or 'd' to delete and create a new file: a
-Number of obj lines: 3
+Type anything (like enter) to append or 'd' to delete and create a new file: a Number of obj lines: 3
 Number of txt lines: 108
 Number of lines in total: 111